ChrisFB-Kaijusirch/Note_Processing/GITHUB_PAGES_DEPLOYMENT.md

 This guide will help you deploy the Notes Processor frontend to GitHub Pages.

+## Automatic Deployment with GitHub Actions

+This repository is configured to automatically deploy to GitHub Pages using GitHub Actions.
+When you push changes to the `main` branch, the GitHub Actions workflow will:

+1. Build the frontend
+2. Copy the build files to the `docs` directory
+3. Deploy the `docs` directory to the `gh-pages` branch

+## Manual Deployment

+If you prefer to deploy manually, follow these steps:

-## Prerequisites
+### Prerequisites

 - You have pushed your code to a GitHub repository
 - You have Node.js and npm installed locally

-## Step 1: Configure vite.config.js for GitHub Pages
+### Step 1: Configure vite.config.js for GitHub Pages

-Update your `vite.config.js` file to include the base path for GitHub Pages:
+The `vite.config.js` file is already configured with the base path for GitHub Pages:

 ```javascript
 import { defineConfig } from 'vite';